(First published in Inside Networks, September 2016)

 All of the systems mentioned so far will work quite happily over a Category 6 infrastructure, as 1Gb/s is generally sufficient.
 But the real game-changer here is the new Wi-Fi standard IEEE802.3ac, which will allow for up to 10Gb/s when using Cat 6A.
 This will certainly sustain the transition to future networks and technology, Today at Brand-Rex, approximately 50 per cent of the converged network installs we support use shielded Cat 6A cabling.

-With more building services converging over IP — and the right network infrastructure supporting them — organisations can transform their business, control costs, and adapt for the future.
+With more building services converging over IP — and the right network infrastructure supporting them — organizations can transform their business, control costs, and adapt for the future.